 Under the Misrepresentation Ordinance, damages may also be available for negligent misrepresentation.
 The representor will bear the burden to show that it had reasonable grounds to believe, and did believe up to the time the contract was made, that the facts represented were true.
-At common law, an innocent misrepresentation does not give rise to a claim for damages.
-Under certain circumstances, however, the court might exercise its discretion to award damages in lieu of rescission under the Misrepresentation Ordinance.
+At common law, an innocent misrepresentation does not give rise to a right to damages.
+Under certain circumstances, however, the court might exercise its discretion to award damages in lieu of rescission under section 3 of the Misrepresentation Ordinance.